contentful/slash-developers/docs/ruby/tutorials/getting-started-with-contentful-cma-and-ruby.md

 If you happen to be in more than one organization you need to specify an organization ID.
 The ID can be found in your account settings in the url once you selected the organization.

-Before we can create Posts we need to create the content types.
+Before we can create posts we need to create the content types.
 A content type consists of an optional custom id, a name, a type and more fields that can be found in the [documentation][4].